-The EnrollRI platform connects to RIDE's statewide data system.
-This allows us to analyze patterns in which students are accessing these programs, and take action to address any equity concerns.
-Additionally, we are allocating seats in oversubscribed EnrollRI courses via a random lottery.
-This lottery will set aside a percentage of seats for students from priority groups most likely to be impacted by COVID to ensure those students have access to needed programs.
+The EnrollRI platform, RIDE's centralized registration website, connects to RIDE's statewide data system, inclusive of attendance and enrollment data, as well as performance data.
+This allows RIDE to analyze patterns in which students are accessing these programs and from which priority student groups, in order to take action to address any equity concerns.
+Additionally, RIDE is allocating seats in oversubscribed EnrollRI courses via a random lottery.
+After calculating the percentage of students in the overall statewide student population who are in these priority groups, i.e. those who have been disproportionately impacted by the COVID-19 pandemic, the EnrollRI lottery will set aside a percentage of seats for students from these groups to ensure they have access to needed programs.